Nandana19052003/movie-review-classifier/README.md

 ## Dataset

 The dataset used in this project consists of movie reviews along with their corresponding sentiment labels.
-It is sourced from [insert dataset source here].
+It is sourced from (https://www.kaggle.com/datasets/nisargchodavadiya/imdb-movie-reviews-with-ratings-50k)

 ## Model Building